 State data on impaired driving has several limitations.
-Limitations include lack of accurate data on whether drivers involved impaired by marijuana, inconsistent definitions of impairments across years, ing for the use of other substances.
+Limitations include lack of accurate data on whether drivers involved in accidents were in fact impaired by marijuana, inconsistent definitions of impairments across years, limited years of post-leing for the use of other substances.